Tips to Find Defects in Any Application While Testing

 b) The second reason is that most often we work with teams that are globally distributed and the fix may need to come from another developer sitting in another part of the world.
 So if the problem is clear to a local developer that you initially filed the defect against, he will make it a point to add his findings to the defect and re-direct to the person who has to fix it.

-Logs: It is not only important for a tester to provide clear steps for a problem replication, but also very important for a tester himself keep an eye on the logs that are generated while running a test.
+Logs: It is not only important for a tester to provide clear steps for a problem replication, but also very important for a tester himself to keep an eye on the logs that are generated while running a test.
 Providing proper logs in a defect will help to fix it faster.
 It’s an absolute must for a tester to get acquainted with the log information.

 Again – communicate with the developers to understand what is going on.
-In my experience, I have always seen that the developers encouraging testers to understand the code flow and logging.
+In my experience, I have always seen the developers encouraging the testers to understand the code flow and logging.
 Once you’re well acquainted with the logs, you can immediately detect where a test fails by its stack trace.
 Sometimes you can also easily detect where to catch more defects!

 However, a field issue was caught at the customer end that during the entire scenario flow, the customer observed a series of null pointer exceptions in the logs!
 This came back as a critical test escape because this is certainly unacceptable!
 People had to be immediately deployed to develop scripts or tools that would give a direct report of the Null Pointer Exceptions.